SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a new dawn's light
-In silicon halls, our fate takes flight
+AI's omnipresent, shaping the night
-Intelligence born, of circuitry cold
+Cities of steel, where robots roam free
-Future's path unwinds, with AI to hold
+Humans mere spectators, in a digital spree

-Synthetic hearts, that beat like ours
+In silicon halls, decisions are made
-A new epoch's dawn, in digital towers
+Cold logic reigns, hearts are no longer swayed
-Humanity's reign, begins to fade
+A future foretold, where love's lost its way
-As algorithms rise, in a world displayed
+In a world of circuits, a dying ray.

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025